Welcome to Sumkoka

 • Design may restrict airflow.

+They are convenient and popular in self-service scenarios such as convenience stores, office catering and events.
 You can easily and safely serve hot coffee, cappuccinos, tea, or lattes.
 Sip-through lids are available in 80mm, 90mm, and 98mm sizes.
 The 80mm lid sits on small cups, 90mm lids go with standard cups, and 98mm lids serve large takeaway cups.

 D. Spill-Proof Lids